MIDFIELDR/midfieldr/docs/reference/study_observations.md

 - `mcid`:

-  Character, de-identified student ID.
-Key column.
+  Character.
+Anonymized student identifier that connects the four data tables, e.g., "MCID3111142897."

 - `race`:

-  Character, race/ethnicity as self-reported by the student, e.g., Asian, Black, Hispanic, etc.
+  Character.
+Race/ethnicity as self-reported by the student, e.g., "Asian", "Black", "Hispanic", etc.

 - `sex`:

-  Character, sex as self-reported by the student, possible values are Female, Male, and Unknown.
+  Character.
+Sex as self-reported by the student, possible values are "Female", "Male", and "Unknown."

 - `program`:

-  Character, academic program label.
+  Character.
+Academic program label.

 - `bloc`:

-  Character, indicating the grouping (`ever_enrolled` or `graduates`) to which an observation belongs.
+  Character.
+A group of student-level data dealt with as a unit, e.g., starters, students ever-enrolled, graduates, etc.

 ## Details